AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 you wish to apply by looking at your independently developed coding standards and finding the corresponding gnatcheck rules.

+Unless documentation is specifying some, rules don't have any parameters.

 If not otherwise specified, a rule does not do any check for the results of generic instantiations.